wso2/docs-is/en/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

 ## Change encrypted passwords

-To change any password that we has been encrypted already, follow the steps given below.
+To change any password that has been encrypted already, follow the steps given below.

 1. Make sure you shut down the server.
 2. Navigate to the `<IS_HOME>/bin/` directory in a command prompt, where the cipher tool scripts (for Windows and Linux) are stored.